 My experience getting to Koufonisia

-Bought my tickets online via Ferries in Greece, with a couple weeks in advance.
+Bought my tickets online, with a couple weeks in advance.
 I arrived Koufonisia coming on a SeaJets ferry from Santorini-Thira port.
 The ferry did a couple of quick stops along the way – in Amorgos island – which actually was quite pleasant as the views are beautiful.

 Online SeaJets reviews talk about the constant delays and how they treat people like “cattle”.
 Maybe I was lucky but I feel it was pretty decent.
 While it was not by any means a luxury experience, the seats were comfortable and it even got on time to the destination.
 Can’t complain!